-This is the speech he gave in accepting the award after being introduced by University of Texas System Regent Janiece Longoria:
+This is the speech President Fenves gave in accepting the 2017 “Guardian of the Human Spirit” award after being introduced by University of Texas System Regent Janiece Longoria:

 Thank you, Janiece for that beautiful introduction.
 This is a special day for The University of Texas at Austin, and it is only fitting that you — a distinguished alumna, a UT System regent and one of our university’s greatest supporters, should be here to make this moment possible.
 Thank you for your sincere words.
 Thank you for your leadership.
 And thank you for your friendship.